 Grade is a word that pathologists use when describing how different a tumour looks compared to the normal tissue from the same location.
 In the appendix, tumours that produce mucin are separated into three different grades.

-A positive margin means that your pathologist saw tumour cells or mucin at the edge of the cut tissue.
+A negative margin means that no tumour cells or mucin were seen at the cut edge of the tissue.
+A positive margin means that your pathologist saw tumour cells or mucin at the cut edge of the tissue.
 A positive margin increases the risk of the tumour coming back in the same site (local recurrence) after surgery and treatment.

-Tumour cells from a LAMN rarely travel to a lymph node.
+Tumour cells found in a lymph node increases the risk that tumour cells will spread to other parts of the body.
+However, tumour cells from a LAMN rarely travel to a lymph node.

 The pathologic stage for low grade appendiceal mucinous neoplasm (LAMN) is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.